DavidKorczynski/DavidKorczynski/README.md

 I also audit software together with my colleagues and you can see a subset of vulns disclosed to GitHub projects [here](https://github.com/advisories?query=credit%3ADavidKorczynski) and [here](https://github.com/advisories?query=credit%3AAdamKorcz).

-Reach out if you have software security projects such as security auditing or tool development.
 I'm always open for interesting projects and if you'd like to work together in a professional context please get in contact via my listed email or via Ada Logic's contact [here](https://adalogics.com/contact).